lila-network/certwarden-deploy/docs/content/configuration.md

 `action` (optional):
 This string specifies a command to run after a certificate is updated or when the --force flag is used during execution.
-The example uses a systemd reload command for the popular reverse named "caddy".
+The example uses a systemd reload command for the popular reverse proxy named "caddy".

 Example Configuration:
 ```yaml